STRockefeller/readonly/README.md

 ## Overview

 The `readonly` package provides a simple and efficient way to handle immutable and final values in Go.
-It offers two main types: `readOnly` and `final`, each designed to manage values that are either immutable or assigned once.
+It offers two main types: `ReadOnly` and `Final`, each designed to manage values that are either immutable or assigned once.

 ## Installation